CSC207-UofT/course-project-group-fifty-two-uwu/README.md

 - To be updated, stay tuned!

 ## Controls
-- Arrow keys to move up, down, left and right
+- Use arrow keys to move up, down, left and right

+## Objective of the Game
+- Using the arrow keys to dodge the missiles to stay alive
+- The longer you survive, the higher score you get